ZkAGI/ZkSurfer/README.md

 ## How it Works - The Action Cycle

 1. ZkSurfer runs a content script on the webpage to pull the entire DOM.
 It simplifies the html it receives to only include interactive or semantically important elements, like buttons or text.
 It assigns an id to each interactive element.
 It then "templatizes" the DOM to reduce the token count even further.
-2. ZkSurfer sends the simplified DOM, along with the user's instructions, to a selected LLM (currently GPT-3.5 and GPT-4 are supported).
+2. ZkSurfer sends the simplified DOM, along with the user's instructions, to a selected LLM (currently Mistral is supported).
 ZkSurfer informs the LLM of two methods to interact with the webpage:
    1. `click(id)` - click on the interactive element associated with that id
    2. `setValue(id, text)` - focus on a text input, clear its existing text, and type the specified text into that input
 3. When ZkSurfer gets a completion from the LLM, it parses the response for an action.
 The action cycle will end at this stage if any of the following conditions are met: